ADC Attacks Tinubu Over Insecurity, “President Cares More About Political Appearances”

 Abdullahi added that gunmen killed travelers and several others, including women and children, were abducted for ransom in Kogi state.

-“President Tinubu’s claim of progress in the fight against insecurity in Nigeria is indeed a tragic denial of the reality of most Nigerians who have had to bury loved ones in recent days and on a daily basis.
+“President Tinubu’s claim of progress in the fight against insecurity in Nigeria is indeed a tragic denial of the reality of most Nigerians who have had to bury loved ones in recent days and daily.
 This denial by the President, no doubt, emanates either from cruel indifference or tragic oversimplification of a very complex problem.”

 50 People kidnapped, 3000 cows stolen in Kwara